rocky-lq/rocky-lq.github.io/_pages/about.md

 ---
 <span style="color:gray;">Last updated: Apr 20, 2025</span>

 👋 Hello!
 This is Qi Luo.
-I am a graduate student of Southern University of Science and Technology (SUSTech), working with Prof. [Yuqun Zhang](https://scholar.google.com/citations?hl=en&user=pPyNyusAAAAJ).
-I have a board interests in large language models and security.
-I'm collaborating with Dr. [Tan](https://scholar.google.com/citations?user=IQp5awMAAAAJ&hl=zh-CN) on a project about **LLM4Binary**.
-Feel free to contact me if you're interested in collaboration.
+I am a Ph.D. student in Microelectronics at HKUST(GZ).

 🎓 Education
 ======